July 4th is almost here—Check out our epic menu!

 Meathead, AmazingRibs.com Founder And BBQ Hall of Famer

 Boneless, skinless chicken breasts are among the most popular meats in America.
-But they have a problem.
-One side is thick and one is thin, so they don't cook evenly.
-Pounding chicken breasts flat solves a lot of cooking and serving problems.
 Here's how to make an even piece of meat quickly and easily.

 spatchcocked chicken